Track your nutrition and health goals

 | 600 calories | ~17,100–19,800 | ~13,800–15,600 | ~11,400–13,200 |

 Lighter individuals need more steps to reach the same calorie target.
-Brisk walking or adding an incline reduces the step count required.
+Brisk walking or adding an incline reduces the step count needed for any given target.

 10,000 steps burns approximately 300–530 calories, covering roughly 6.8–7.4 km depending on stride length.